thesheff17/pythonexamples/README.md

 # python3 examples/tutorials

-## more information can be found at [python](https://python.org) website.
+## More information can be found at the [https://python.org](https://python.org) website.

-Tutorials for python.
 Please make pull requests if you see issues or want enhancements.

 ### notebook examples
 | File Names                            | Binder Links |